1966 United States Senate elections in Michigan

-The 1966 United States Senate election in Michigan was held on November 7, 1966.
+The 1966 United States Senate elections in Michigan were held on November 7, 1966.
 Incumbent Republican U.S. Senator Robert P. Griffin, who had been appointed to the seat in May to fill the vacancy left by the death of Patrick V. McNamara, was re-elected to a full term in office.
 Griffin defeated Democratic former Governor G. Mennen Williams in the regularly scheduled election, as well as the concurrent special election to complete McNamara's unfinished term.